Kasi Viswanathan

 Kasivishwanathan (born 28 January 1968) is an Indian film editor, who has worked on Tamil, Kannada and Malayalam language films.

 Career

 Kasivishwanathan entered the cinema industry as an assistant to Malayalam editor K. Narayanan.
-He later moved on to work as an associate editor in films like Thevar Magan (1992) and Kuruthipunal (1996) with N P. Satish.
-He later worked under A. Sreekar Prasad in films of several languages including Oriya, Sinhalese and Kannada.
+He later started work as an associate editor on films like Thevar Magan (1992) and Kuruthipunal (1996) with N. P. Satish.
+He then worked under A. Sreekar Prasad in films of several languages including Oriya, Sinhalese and Kannada.